RedHotDataProject/Project_ADA/docs/index.md

 </div></p>

 <p><div style="text-align: justify">
 This suggests a different approach to crafting <b>meals</b> and to <b>centre</b> them <b>around plant-based products and carbs</b> in order to embrace a <b>healthier lifestyle</b>.
 However, we should remember that human motivation is highly correlated to economical criteria.
-What can our database offer as insights into that restriction?
+Note however that discussion is harder than it seems: for the same weight, different product may have a different feeding power.
+Eating a 100g of grapes does not bring the same impact on satiety than a 100g of meat.
+We shall however not take this point into consideration due to the limit of the information accessible to our curiosity and restrict our investigation to the price per 100g.
+What can our database offer as insights into the subject?
 </div>
 </p>